Sami-BG/shell-lyrics/README.md

 Once that's done, the program should begin displaying the lyrics of the track you're currently playing on your Spotify account, provided it can find the lyrics on the Genius database.

-Might not work as intended if there is another song with the same name.
+Might not work as intended if there is another track with the same name.